-The development of the Stress Test Program was established and planned.
-The process includes documenting and formalizing the program, including the persons in charge of carrying it out, the frequency of testing and the validation of the system.
+The process of stress test includes documenting and formalizing the program as well as the persons in charge of carrying it out, the frequency of testing and the validation of the system.
 It also contemplates the Contingency Plan based on the test results.
 The Risk Management Committee leads and coordinates this application.

-Economic capital estimate
+Economic capital calculation